Eyongkevin/reactnd-Flashcards/README.md

 ![](./doc/images/expoMetroBulder.png)

-Your browser may automatically open this Metor bundler webpage with some few details as shown in the image above.
-It presents you will various options to run the project.
+Your browser may automatically open this Metro bundler webpage with some few details as shown in the image above.
+It presents you with various options to run the project.

 ### How it works
 ![Flashcards walkthrough](./doc/images/flashcards.gif)